AlanMorgaMora98/IoTChallenge/DESIGN.md

 - WebSockets were implemented to provide real-time communication between the backend and the web application.
 This was a critical architectural decision because one of the primary use cases is the ability to remotely silence a device's buzzer.
 To support this functionality, the application must continuously monitor the current state of each device and immediately notify operators whenever the buzzer is activated in the web app.
 This approach reduces unnecessary network traffic compared to periodic polling and provides a more efficient and scalable solution for real-time monitoring allowing operators to immediately identify which device requires attention.

 - Configuration device form with predefined options was implemented to prevent users from creating invalid or impractical device configurations that could lead to unexpected system behavior.
 Instead of allowing unrestricted input, users select from carefully designed configuration values that align with the operational requirements.
 The *Evaluation Time* is limited to appropriate values to ensure that temperature measurements are evaluated frequently enough to detect abnormal conditions in a timely manner.
 Allowing excessively long evaluation windows could delay alert generation and reduce the effectiveness of the monitoring process.
-- The web application provides three predefined sensitivity levels—High, Medium, and Low, estricting configuration to validated options, the system becomes more reliable, easier to operate, and less prone to misconfiguration

 > ## Database design